SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

 In order to achieve reliability, one of the main problems we need to solve is that of **Global CSS styles**.
 Both Fabric Core and fabric.component.css use global styles at the current time.

-For the above mentioned reasons, at the current time, customer solutions cannot yet safely use parts of Fabric.
+For the above-mentioned reasons, at the current time, customer solutions cannot yet safely use parts of Fabric.
 That said, we do understand that developers need Fabric Core and Fabric React to build their solutions.
 We are working to resolve this as quickly as possible.

 Here's a summary of currently supported options to use Office UI Fabric with SharePoint Framework solution based on used JavaScript framework